 My technical book The Essential PROC SQL Handbook for SAS Users isn’t a page-turner, except perhaps to the harried computer programmer struggling to solve the mystery of how to squeeze data from a database.
 To them and everyone else who joins Alex Graham on her adventures, I promise intriguing stories that blend science, politics and deadly intent.

-The very talented Tracy Uchida took the photo of me that graces this website and my many social networking sites.
+The very talented Tracy Uchida took the photos of me that graces this website and my many social networking sites.
 I’m much more comfortable behind the camera so I’m a reluctant subject, but Tracy worked her magic!
-Not only was the photo session enjoyable, but the photos she took are among my all-time favourites.
+Not only have our photo sessions been enjoyable, but the photos she takes truly reflect me.
 Thanks Tracy!